bahrus/p-et-alia/README.md

 "val" is a JavaScript path / expression for where to get the value used for setting.
 The path is evaluated from the JavaScript event that gets fired.
 For example "a.b.c" type expressions are allowed.
 No ! or other JavaScript expressions is currently supported.
 If the path is a single ., then it will pass the entire event object.

-If any of the sub-expressions evaluate to null, then the target element(s) aren't modified.
+If any of the sub-expressions evaluate to null or undefined, then the target element(s) aren't modified.

 All the components described in this document support an attribute (not a property), "debug".
 If the attribute is present, the code will break every time the event it is monitoring for fires.